 Once you have finished creation, you will be dropped at the Cavern Hub.
 You should look around there, grab your first loan and a debit card from the loan office, and shop for some basic necessities.

 A couple of notes about movement.
 You will usually move by entering directions, for instance N to go north, SW to go southwest, U to go up, and so on.
 When you encounter a door, you will type DOOR to open it, or DOOR [DIRECTION] if there is more than one.
 Also, sometimes you will come across go exits.
 These last are not actually listed with the directions, but the room description will always give you a hint of what is there and how to get to it.

 It is worth noting that learning to explore your surroundings will be very important, and something you should start with early.
 Room descriptions will often give you a lot of information, feel free to use the LOOK or L command frequently.

-You can also type EXITS to see the exits around you, or PEER to peer into a certain direction and see what is there.
+You can also type EXITS, ex, or X, to see the exits around you, or PEER to peer into a certain direction and see what is there.
 You may not always be able to peer through doors.

 Note that with most of our menus, including in shops, you can enter the given menu number, or you can type text, for instance buy 3 or buy phone.
 You may find this speeds you up a lot.